 Many people involved in the debate do not actually know what the 2nd amendment says.
 As written in the United States Constitution the 2nd amendment says, “A well regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed.”

 It is important to note the time that the 2nd amendment was actually ratified.
 The United States was just beginning the Revolutionary War against England, a country considered a tyrant infringing upon citizens rights.
-As new colonies compared to the all powerful England, small groups of people could form together with weapons to defend their land, family and rights.
+As new colonies compared to the all powerful England, small groups of people could form

 The term militia is largely argued today.
 With the Army National Guard, regional police forces and for hire security, who needs a militia?
 If you truly do want to form militias why not take the first step and join one of these forces instead of just retaining the right for personal gun use?
 These are valid points.
 Some proponents of the 2nd amendment simply reply with the fact that even our own country can attempt a dictatorship or martial law and they need weapons to potentially thwart such efforts.